Odds are, when you start pitching virtual summit speakers there's going to be a handful that you don't hear back from right away.

 So we know we should follow up when we don't hear back from a potential speaker, but when?
 How often?

 This is more of a personal preference, but I follow up about 4-5 business days after the initial email.
 I wouldn’t wait any longer than a week to send a follow-up email.

 As for how often, one follow-up is plenty.
 I only do one follow-up because if I can see that someone opened my emails and didn’t respond, that’s a good clue they aren’t interested.

 More importantly, as someone who knows what it’s like to have to chase down speakers to get presentations and other material, I don’t want a speaker that I’m going to have to email multiple times every time I need something from them.

 It’s actually a red flag to ME when a speaker doesn’t respond in a timely manner.

-Next, let’s move into the “how” to follow up with speakers aspect.
+Next, let’s move into the “how” to follow up with the speakers aspect.
 I don't like to be pushy about things and my strategy reflects that.
-I'm to here to pressure anyone into participating.
+I'm not here to pressure anyone into participating.

 When I send my follow-ups, I send both an email and an Instagram voice message, because my people tend to be on Instagram.